Houston Texans: Rivalries

-The Texans are the youngest expansion team in the NFL, having only been competing in the NFL since 2002.
+The Texans are the youngest expansion team in the NFL, having only been competing in the NFL for 23 seasons since 2002 and have had limited regular season and postseason success.
 For that reason, they have not had the history or the reputation on which to build classic rivalries like the ones that often exist between older franchises.
 Despite this, the team has developed some rivalries.
-Its natural rivals are its fellow AFC South teams such as the Tennessee Titans, Jacksonville Jaguars, and Indianapolis Colts.
+Its natural rivals are its fellow AFC South teams, which are the Tennessee Titans, Jacksonville Jaguars, and Indianapolis Colts.